vxern/ruqqus_dart/README.md

         log(Severity.Success, 'ruqqus_dart is ready!');
         Response response = await client.api.post(
             '+formatplayground',
-            'This post has been made using ruqqus.dart', 'This post has been made using ruqqus.dart');
+            'This post has been made using ruqqus.dart', // Title 'This post has been made using ruqqus.dart'); // Body break;
-        break;
     }
   });